Want more content like this in your inbox once a month?

 3. Better performance

 Improving people performance is one of the key aims of performance management.
-Managers may assist staff in identifying areas for development and taking action to address them by offering regular feedback and coaching.
+Managers may assist staff in identifying areas for development and taking action to address them by offering regular feedback and employee coaching.
 This might result in greater performance and results for both the person and the company.

 4. Improved collaboration